-On request, the Certificate of Admission to the master's programmes in Nederlands recht, Recht en Arbeid and the Forensica, Criminologie en Rechtspleging as referred to in Article 56(1)(c) is issued to those
+On request, the Certificate of Admission to the master's programmes in Nederlands recht, Recht en Arbeid and the Forensica, Criminologie en Rechtspleging as referred to in Article 56(1)(c) is issued to those who have a sufficient command of the Dutch language in accordance with the requirements of Article 70.

-- who have been awarded a Bachelor of Laws degree from another Dutch university, provided that this degree was awarded for a programme involving at least 60 credits of Dutch Law, or - those who have been awarded a different bachelor's degree which is of a level comparable with a Dutch bachelor's degree and who have successfully completed the entrance examination for the relevant master's degree as referred to in Article 67, or the pre-master's programme as referred to in Article 68, and who have a sufficient command of the Dutch language in accordance with the requirements of Article 70.
+• who have been awarded a Bachelor of Laws degree from another Dutch university, provided that this degree was awarded for a programme involving at least 60 credits of Dutch Law, or level with a Dutch bachelor's degree, and who have successfully passed the entrance examination for the master's programme as referred to in Article 67 and have a sufficient command of the Dutch language in accordance with the requirements of Article 70.